|The English Constitution|

-The unchanged consitution
+1 The unchanged constitution

 In comparison to others the English constitution has changed the least since 1700.
 This shows clearly how far ahead the United Kingdom was at the time.
 Even though all people have the right to vote nowadays, and the queen does not have much to decide anymore, the basics of the English constitution are still the same now as they were in 1700.

-2 Cornerstones of the English consitution
+2 Cornerstones of the English constitution

 Up till the reign of Charles I the English constitution still relied on medieval tradition.
 A written document like the Magna Charta describes only some topics of this tradition.
 In essence the constitution provided that the powers of the king were limited to those he held by tradition.
-These were the income from customs and the aid he was entitled to in certain circumstances (e.g. a war).
+These were the income from customs (In the reign of Queen Elizabeth I (1558-1603) half of the regular income of the crown still came from custom duties1).) and the aid he was entitled to in certain circumstances (e.g. a war).

 The conflict between crown and parliament did not end with the petition of right.
 In 1640 the Law to dissolve the Star Chamber, also known as '1640 Habeas Corpus act', was passed and effectively took judicial power out of the King's hands.
 The moves by Charles I ultimately led to the English Civil War, the Commonwealth and the Restoration.
 Under king Charles II the Habeas Corpus act came into force in 1679.
 His successor James II made another attempt to supersede parliament and in reaction the population dismissed him with the help of William III.